RedCrested/Video-Call-for-OpenSource-SocialNetwork/README.md

 # Video Call on message chat for OpenSource-SocialNetwork

 This component adds a button to send a video call invitation on the Message system.
-The meeting is provided by Jitsi Meet, a fully encrypted, 100% open source video conferencing solution that you can use all day, every day, for free — with no account needed.There is no requirement to install another app and/or plugin.
+The meeting is provided by Jitsi Meet, a fully encrypted, 100% open-source video conferencing solution that you can use all day, every day, for free — with no account needed.
+There is no requirement to install another app and/or plugin.

 Jitsi is a trademark of © 8x8, Inc. and if you won't create your own Jitsi Server, you can use the 8x8 Jitsi as a Service.
 To see details about the service, plans and prices, go to [https://jaas.8x8.vc/](https://jaas.8x8.vc/).
-If you use the default configurations of the component, the meetings are limited to 5 minutes by the jitsi.org.
+If you use the default configurations of the component, the meetings are limited to 5 minutes by jitsi.org.
 However, there are many free Jitsi mirrors around the world.
 If you're looking for free mirrors of the Jitsi server, [take a look here](https://jitsi.github.io/handbook/docs/community/community-instances/).
-Use this option by your own risk.
+Use this option at your own risk.

 The Jitsi Meet toolbar is customizable by editing the file toolbar_items.php.
 Some options require additional configurations on the server or the purchasing of extra features if you're using 8x8 JaaS service.

 ![Video Call invitation](https://www.redcrested.net/components/JitsiMeetButton/JitsiMeetButton-1.jpg)

 ![Video call between users](https://www.redcrested.net/components/JitsiMeetButton/JitsiMeetButton-2.jpg)

 ![Video Call Configurations](https://www.redcrested.net/components/JitsiMeetButton/JitsiMeetButton-3.jpg)

+**Attention**

+ I found a post on the [Jitsi blog](https://jitsi.org/blog/authentication-on-meet-jit-si/) that explains that after August 24th, Jitsi closed anonymous meet registration on the https://meet.jit.si server.
+It means that at least one of the participants must have a Jitsi Account (or connect the third-party accounts in the Jitsi).
+The solution to avoid this is:
+1) Create your jitsi server
+2) Use 8x8.vc JaaS server
+3) Use some of the [Jitsi Free server](https://jitsi.github.io/handbook/docs/community/community-instances/).

 ## How to buy
 I am selling this component for US$39.00 through the Buy me a coffee website.
 To purchase, visit [https://www.buymeacoffee.com/redcrested/e/147939](https://www.buymeacoffee.com/redcrested/e/147939) or click on button